deathwatchgaming/Unity-Basic_HelicopterController/Assets/BasicHelicopterController/Documentation/Basic_HelicopterController_ReadMe.txt

 Also: We don't need the "Main Camera" in Sample Scene, so..., we can go ahead and delete it.

 -----------------------------------------------------------------------------------

 Step 2: Create: "Terrain Plane"

 -----------------------------------------------------------------------------------

-Note: Since we are creating a basic Helicopter Cointroller we need more ground to fly over so let us make the test "Terrain Plane" a bit big, ie: 2500 x 2500.
+Note: Since we are creating a basic Helicopter Controller we need more ground to fly over so let us make the test "Terrain Plane" a bit big, ie: 2500 x 2500.

 Create New 3D Object: "Plane"